 We use a range of lectures, seminars, workshops, practicals, and independent learning projects in our teaching.
 You will progress from a mixture of all of these formats to more emphasis on group work, and as the course progresses you will start to spend more time on intensive small group teaching and individual study.
 Your course will culminate with the exciting challenges of leading and chairing a seminar, organising and presenting a lecture, and researching and writing a dissertation.Using this wide-ranging approach to teaching and learning, we help you to develop confidence in your own abilities, and cultivate the transferable skills which are in high demand amongst your future employers, both inside and outside archaeology.

 The University of York is well known for its flexible patterns of study and high degree of choices within options.You are allowed to take modules from designated courses in any other discipline if you like.
 In this way, with the help of your supervisor, you can tailor your degree course to suit your individual interests and career aims.
-Our teaching approach has been consistently rated highly in both student feedback and peer review, with a score of 24/24 on the Teaching Quality Assessment.
+Our teaching approach has been consistently rated highly in both student feedback and peer review.

 We pride ourselves on a wide variety of teaching methods, but the most distinctive is our commitment to small-group teaching.
 Seminars are a key component of our teaching and learning strategy, and graduating students always cite their small group learning experiences as one of the most highly regarded and beneficial aspects of their degree.